SSWConsulting/SSW.Rules.Content/rules/fundamentals-of-prompt-engineering/rule.md

 * **Role:** Career coach
 * **Result:** Advice on improving public speaking skills
 * **Intent:** To receive practical and actionable tips to enhance public speaking abilities
-* **Context:** The user is preparing for an important presentation at work and needs help overcoming nervousness and delivering a compelling speech.
+* **Context:** The user is preparing for an important presentation for a young audience and needs help overcoming nervousness and delivering a compelling speech.
 * **Constraint:** The advice should be easy to implement and not require extensive training or professional coaching.

 By specifying the role, result, intent, context, and constraint in the prompt, you can guide ChatGPT to deliver a more relevant and targeted response, addressing your specific needs and expectations.